church of the Good Shepherd

 • Episcopal Network for Animal Welfare (ENAW help's equip churches to give meaningful voice to every creature, especially where neglect, cruelty, degradation and commercial exploitation are concerned.)

-Special thanks to George Cohen who in 1980 created the original print of the Parish Building which is used on our stationary and this website.
+Special thanks to the late George Cohen who in 1980 created the original print of the Parish Building which is used on our stationary and this website.